Wall Street crash of 1929: United States

 Together, the 1929 stock market crash and the Great Depression formed the largest financial crisis of the 20th century.
 The panic of October 1929 has come to serve as a symbol of the economic contraction that gripped the world during the next decade.
 The falls in share prices on October 24 and 29, 1929 were practically instantaneous in all financial markets, except Japan.

 The Wall Street Crash had a major impact on the U.S. and world economy, and it has been the source of intense academic historical, economic, and political debate from its aftermath until the present day.
 Some people believed that abuses by utility holding companies contributed to the Wall Street Crash of 1929 and the Great Depression that followed.
 Many people blamed the crash on commercial banks that were too eager to put deposits at risk on the stock market.

-In 1930, 1,352 banks held more than $853 million in deposits; in 1931, one year later, 2,294 banks failed with nearly $1.7 billion in deposits.
+In 1930, 1,352 banks held more than $853 million in deposits; in 1931, 2,294 banks failed with nearly $1.7 billion in deposits.
 Many businesses failed (28,285 failures and a daily rate of 133 in 1931).

 The 1929 crash brought the Roaring Twenties to a halt.
 As tentatively expressed by economic historian Charles P. Kindleberger, in 1929, there was no lender of last resort effectively present, which, if it had existed and been properly exercised, would have been key in shortening the business slowdown that normally follows financial crises.
 The crash instigated widespread and long-lasting consequences for the United States.
 Historians still debate whether the 1929 crash sparked the Great Depression or if it merely coincided with bursting a loose credit-inspired economic bubble.
 Only 16% of American households were invested in the stock market within the United States during the period leading up to this depression, suggesting that the crash carried somewhat less weight in causing it.